One pan Lemon Garlic Butter Chicken is moist and full of flavor! You can have this wonderful chicken dish on your table in less than 30 minutes!…

 - Preheat oven to 350 degrees.

-- Whisk flour, baking powder and salt together.
+- In a bowl, whisk flour, baking powder and salt together.

-- Beat together sugar and butter until fluffy with an electric mixer.
+- With an electric mixer, beat together sugar and butter until fluffy.

 - Continue beating, adding eggs, one at a time.